Tour de France back on German TV with a bang

 Germany boasts a strong generation of sprinters with Kittel, Greipel and John Degenkolb.

-"I'm really happy that we're getting the media's attention, that we're on the first program in Germany," said Greipel.
+"I'm really happy that we're getting the media's attention, that we're on the first programme in Germany," said Greipel.

 "It's a reward after four, five successful years.
 We can be proud that our victories are bringing the Tour de France back to Germany."

-There could be more success on Thursday with Degenkolb among the favorites for the sixth stage, a 191.5-km ride between Abbeville and Le Havre.
+There could be more success on Thursday with Degenkolb among the favourites for the sixth stage, a 191.5-km ride between Abbeville and Le Havre.

 (Reporting by Julien Pretot, editing by Tom Hayward)